Bill To Give PPP Loans More Flexibility Welcomed By Small Businesses In Colorado

 Restaurants have been particularly hard hit by the PPP strict rules because they haven’t been able to hire back enough staff or even open to enough business where the program can be beneficial.

 Every member of Colorado’s congressional delegation voted to approve the measure.
-It moves on to the house where it will likely be taken up next week.
+It moves on to the Senate where it will likely be taken up next week.

 Lindley is hoping to keep the DBC in her family for at least one more generation, but she says the company wouldn’t reach its 92nd birthday this summer if it wasn’t for the loan program.